cantsin/splashy/README.md

 # Splashy

 Experiments with fluid simulator methods.
+Still a work in progress!